kazunori279/Fluent-Dashboard/README.md

 ## Usage:

-- The endpoint can only receive one event log per a few seconds.
+- The endpoint can only receive one event log per a few seconds for each sheet.
 Do not use it for receiving streaming events.
-Recommended event rate is 1 event per 3 seconds
+Recommended event rate is 1 event per 3 seconds for each sheet
 - When the endpoint receive a new event log, it creates a new sheet with the Fluentd tag name (or Norikra query name)
 - If the tag name has a suffix `_AREA`, `_BAR`, `_COLUMN`, `_LINE`, `_SCATTER`, or `_TABLE`, it will also create a new sheet with a specified chart
 - If the tag name has a suffix `_AREA_STACKED`, `_BAR_STACKED` or `_COLUMN_STACKED`, it will create a stacked chart